mbdavid/LiteDB/README.md

 # DEV-MK => MultiKey Index implementation

 # v-next
+- Create some "Reserved bytes" in index page
 - ReadOnly support
 - Encryption only in .NET full 3.5
 - Autocommit problem: duplicate key throw rollback in all